open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 - **Manage costs**: If you have a high volume of telemetry, you risk incurring heavy charges from a telemetry backend vendor or cloud provider to export and store every span.
-- **Focus on interesting traces**: For example, your frontend team may only want to see traces with specific user attributes.
+- **Focus on interesting traces**: For example, your frontend team might only want to see traces with specific user attributes.
-- **Filter out noise**: For example, you may want to filter out health checks.
+- **Filter out noise**: For example, you might want to filter out health checks.

 ## Terminology

-It is important to use consistent terminology when discussing sampling.
+It's important to use consistent terminology when discussing sampling.
 A trace or span is considered "sampled" or "not sampled":

 - **Sampled**: A trace or span is processed and exported.
 Because it is chosen